Tenancy Deposit Protection

 HELEN TOWNSEND >

-Helen Townsend, head of our civil litigation team, re-visits the legal requirements which have been in place now for more than a decade.
+Helen Townsend, head of our Dispute Resolution team, re-visits the legal requirements which have been in place now for more than a decade.

 Following the implementation of the Housing Act 2007, the Tenancy Deposit Scheme came into force on 6 April 2007.
 The aim of the legislation (and subsequent Acts) is to provide further protection in respect of deposits.
 Since the implementation of the Act, further supporting legislation has been passed by the provisions of section 184 of the Localism Act 2012 which came into force following a series of controversial ‘‘landlord friendly’’ judgments being handed down by the Court of Appeal regarding the meanings of sections 213-215 of the Housing Act 2004 and the provisions of the Deregulation Act 2015.
 The original and supplemental legislation means that there has been a tough new reality for those landlords who are dis-organised and/or inexperienced.